azarcone/azarcone.github.io/content/courses/speaker-workshop-21/index.md

   focal_point: Smart
 ---

-A half-day workshop for the industry partners of project SPEAKER at Fraunhofer IIS and Fraunhofer IAIS - co-taught with Oliver Walter and Michael Breiter.
+A half-day workshop for the industry partners of project SPEAKER at Fraunhofer IIS and Fraunhofer IAIS - June 2021, co-taught with Oliver Walter and Michael Breiter.
 The workshop covered basics and best practices in Intent Classification and Data Augmentation for ASR and NLU.